 We pulled quotes from more than two dozen top life insurance companies in Texas and scored each on affordability, financial strength and customer experience.
 Banner Life has the lowest term life rates in Texas, with below-average premiums for healthy adults across most age groups.
 USAA ranks best for permanent coverage and holds the highest possible A++ financial strength rating from AM Best.
 Pacific Life is the strongest option for seniors, while Penn Mutual has the highest no-exam coverage limit in our analysis at $10 million.
 Mutual of Omaha leads in customer experience, and Transamerica is our top pick for final expense coverage.
 The right carrier depends on your age, health and coverage goals.
-The cheapest option for a 25-year-old rarely offers the best value for a 45-year-old.
+Banner Life's term rates are the cheapest for most buyers, but seniors, smokers and families each have a stronger match elsewhere in our analysis.

 Best Life Insurance Companies in Texas (2026)